-- 1. Light bulb (filament open.) - 2.
-Loose or corroded connections at lighting device. - 3.
-Loose or corroded connections at 7 way connectors - 4.
+- 1. Loose or corroded connections at lighting device. - 2.
+Loose or corroded connections at 7 way connector. - 3.
 Improper grounding at the lighting device.

 A continuity light or an ohmmeter will help you isolate the point of the "open" on the circuit.
 Another cause of failure is a short circuit usually resulting in a blown fuse or cycling circuit breaker at the power source.
 The wire coming in contact with a sharp edge usually causes a short.
 The sharp edge wears the wire's insulation away until the "hot" wire short to ground.